Connect with us

 One example is the Lunar Trailblazer.
 Like VIPER, Lunar Trailblazer will look for water on the Moon.

-But while VIPER will on the Moon’s surface, studying a specific area near the south pole in detail, Lunar Trailblazer will orbit the Moon, measuring the temperature of the surface and mapping out the locations of water molecules across the globe.
+But while VIPER will land on the Moon’s surface, studying a specific area near the south pole in detail, Lunar Trailblazer will orbit the Moon, measuring the temperature of the surface and mapping out the locations of water molecules across the globe.

 Currently, Lunar Trailblazer is on track to be ready by early 2024.